-IAA is an extremely rare condition; it occurs in 2 of every 100,000 births.
+IAA is an extremely rare condition.
+It occurs in 2 of every 100,000 births.

 Many babies who are born with IAA also have DiGeorge syndrome, which is also a genetic disorder caused by the missing part of the same chromosome.
 Children who are born with DiGeorge syndrome can suffer from repeated infections and facial defects such as cleft lip.

-Children who have IAA may have the following symptoms:
+Babies who have IAA may have the following symptoms:

-Children who are born with IAA may also have an atrial septal defect (ASD) or ventricular septal defect (VSD).
+Babies born with IAA may also have an atrial septal defect (ASD) or ventricular septal defect (VSD).
 A septal defect is a hole in the septum, the wall in the middle of the heart.
 In babies who have IAA, a ventricular septal defect allows some oxygenated blood to move from the left ventricle to the right ventricle, for circulation in the body.